sandeepkiranjs22/ETB/README.md

         df = pd.read_csv(data_file)
         self.df = df

+    # Function 	to get back the dataframe
     def get_df(self):
         return self.df

+    # Function 	to convert pandas dataframe to dask dataframe
     def convert_df_to_ddf(self, df):
         x = dd.from_pandas(df, chunksize=50000)
         return x

+    # Function to get a dictionary for a column value and see if it crosses the given threshold
     def dict_mapper(self,listc,name,threshold):

         list1=[]